 According to Brad Hart, chief technology officer at Perforce Software, video game engines such as Unreal, which gave its name to the popular “Unreal” first person shooter franchise, boast sophisticated visualization capabilities and complex physics engines that make them the perfect tool for enhancing digital twin simulations.
 Current industrial digital twin software is, for the most part, highly technical and may require an engineering background to fully comprehend.
 By improving the accessibility, quality and realism of the visualizations, game engines like Unreal could help unlock new applications for digital twin technology.

 For instance, automotive manufacturer Audi has brought physical data from its digital twin production pipeline into the Unreal engine to simulate the design of new vehicles.
-Not only can the performance of these vehicles be tested in a virtual environment, but these new digital twins powered by video game engines can more easily be exhibited to corporate executives in a highly realistic and interactive manner long before a single unit is actually produced.
-Similarly, aerospace companies that build private jets for high-class clientele can share design blue prints with customers far more effectively via the use of a digital twin simulation.
+Not only can the performance of these vehicles be tested in a virtual environment, but their designs can more easily be exhibited to corporate executives in a highly realistic and interactive manner long before a single unit is actually produced.
+Similarly, aerospace companies that build private jets can share design blue prints with customers far more effectively via the use of a digital twin simulation.

 “Think about 3D models put out by digital twins in the past.
 They’re still for engineering minds—not for the sales team, marketing executives, or consumers,” Hart says.
 “These people want to be as close to feeling the end product as possible.
 They want to be able to touch it before it’s physically built.
 These more sophisticated visualizations open up the utility of the digital twin to more people.”